-- 1.1.1 April 2015 marked a significant turning point in relation to Safeguarding Adults due to the implementation of the Care Act 2014.
-The Care Act 2014 replaced the Department of Health's 'No Secrets' Guidance, and set out a clear legal framework for how local authorities and other parts of the system should protect adults at risk of abuse and neglect. - 1.1.2 This Policy replaces all previous Policy documents for the participating Local Authorities and was formally ratified by the relevant multi-agency Safeguarding Adults Boards in June 2019.
-It sets out the multi-disciplinary, multi-agency framework for adult safeguarding and describes how agencies should proactively prevent abuse occurring and respond if it is identified, suspected or disclosed.
-It applies to all organisations and agencies working with adults experiencing, or at risk of, abuse or neglect, and to adults living within the boundaries of the participating Local Authority areas regardless of funding source.
-There is also a contractual requirement that any providers commissioned by the statutory partners of the Safeguarding Adults Boards will adhere to this policy.
-Individual agencies should retain their own Safeguarding Adults Policy which should support and enhance the intention of this document. - 1.1.3 The policy was reviewed in the spring of 2019 and will be reviewed on a formal basis each year, or sooner in light of new guidance, legislation or relevant learning or good practice to emerge nationally or locally.
-This policy should be read in conjunction with the relevant area's multi-agency procedures/guidance and the following documents: - Care Act 2014 - Care and Support Statutory Guidance
+- 1.1.1 This Policy replaces all previous Policy documents for the participating Safeguarding Adults Boards (SABs) and Partnerships and was formally ratified by the relevant multiagency Safeguarding Adults Boards in July 2023.
+It sets out the multi-disciplinary, multi-agency framework for adult safeguarding and describes how agencies and organisations should proactively prevent abuse occurring, and respond if it is identified, suspected, or disclosed.
+It applies to all organisations and agencies working with adults experiencing, or at risk of, abuse or neglect, and to adults living within the boundaries of the participating SABs and Partnerships regardless of funding source.
+There is also a contractual requirement that any providers commissioned by the statutory partners of the SABS/Partnerships will adhere to this policy.
+Individual agencies and organisations should retain their own Safeguarding Adults Policy which should support and enhance the intention of this document. - 1.1.2 The policy was last reviewed in October 2022 and will be reviewed on a formal basis every three years, or sooner in light of new guidance, legislation, relevant learning or good practice to emerge nationally or locally. - 1.1.3 This policy should be read in conjunction with the BCSSP multi-agency procedures/guidance which can be found here: https://bcssp.bathnes.gov.uk/ and the following documents: - Care Act (2014) - Care and Support Statutory Guidance - Domestic Abuse Act 2021 - Supporting Additional Needs of Asylum Seekers - 1.1.4 All agencies and organisations need to take responsibility for organisational learning and implement changes to their practice as a result of experience, audits, complaints, Safeguarding Adults Reviews, and most importantly feedback from adults at risk about what works well and what needs to improve provide opportunities for learning from themes and patterns of practice that can add value to learning from good practice and pinpointing necessary changes.